ml5js/ml5-library/docs/reference/neural-network.md

 📥 **Inputs**
 * **filesOrPath**: REQUIRED.
 String | InputFiles.
-  * If a string path to the `model.json` data object is given, then the `model.json` file and its accompanying `model.weights.bin` file will be loaded.
+  * If a string path to the `model.json` data object is given, then the `model.json`, `model_meta.json` file and its accompanying `model.weights.bin` file will be loaded.
 Note that the names must match.
   * If InputFiles from html input `type="file"`.
-Then make sure to select BOTH the `model.json` and the `model.weights.bin` file together to upload otherwise the load will throw an error.
+Then make sure to select ALL THREE of the `model.json`, `model_meta.json` and the `model.weights.bin` file together to upload otherwise the load will throw an error.
 * **callback**: Optional. function.
 A callback that is called after the model has been loaded.

 📤 **Outputs**